sammy183/UAVDEX/README.md

   * **OR** *Voc*: cell voltage (~3.3-4.2 for LiPo)
   * **OR** *t*: runtime (s)

-Runtime ($t$, in seconds) assumes constant current.
+Runtime assumes constant current.
 This is acceptable when designing an aircraft that spends most of its flight time in a single condition (i.e. cruise).

 ### Component initialization
 ```python